JustinotherGitter/Masters-Thesis/README.md

 Equations are written in-text and are a part of sentences unless otherwise indicated.
 To this end, there is no new line before `\begin` or after `\end` (unless the sentence ends with the equation and the equation is punctuated) and multiple equations in a single environment are properly punctuated.

+**Note**: multi-line, or continued, equations are aligned by the `=` symbol while related equations within one environment are aligned by centering.

 ```Latex
 % Align center
 \begin{equation} \label{eq:name}